Flybuys (New Zealand): Points and rewards

-Everyday shopping categories include food (New World), fuel (Z Energy and Caltex) and liquor (Liquorland).
-Typical household services such as energy (Genesis Energy) and insurance provider (State) are also covered.
-General retailers from whom points can be collected include stationery, pharmacy, hardware, optometry, furniture, carpet, travel, accommodation, car servicing and others.
-Additional points can be collected from transactions on Bank of New Zealand credit cards, and by completing online surveys with Colmar Brunton and online reviews with Yellow.
+Everyday shopping categories included food (New World, Gilmours, Trents), fuel (Z Energy and Caltex) and liquor (Liquorland).
+Typical household services such as energy (Genesis Energy) and insurance provider (State) were also covered.
+General retailers, from whom points could be collected, included stationery, pharmacy, hardware, optometry, furniture, carpet, travel, accommodation, car servicing and others.
+Additional points could be collected from transactions on Bank of New Zealand credit cards, and by completing online surveys with Colmar Brunton and online reviews with Yellow.

-Most retailers offer one point for every $25 spent.
-The exchange rate of 300 Flybuys points for 48 Air New Zealand Airpoints Dollars suggested a Flybuys point was worth about 16 cents (an Airpoints Dollar translates to one New Zealand dollar) although the equation varies with other rewards.
-Points expire three years after being collected.
+Most retailers offered one point for every $25 spent.
+The exchange rate of 300 Flybuys points for 48 Air New Zealand Airpoints Dollars suggested a Flybuys point was worth about 16 cents (an Airpoints Dollar translates to one New Zealand dollar) although the equation varied with other rewards.
+Points expired three years after being collected.

-Flybuys point rewards include merchandise, flights, entertainment and accommodation.
+Flybuys point rewards included merchandise, flights, entertainment and accommodation.